Abdullah-TU/Deep-Learning-Projects/README.md

 # Project:Neural networks(CNN), CIFAR -10 dataset ( Exercise 4)

 Project is about image classification using a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
-It was one of the exercise in my master's course "Pattern recongnition".

 Here's a summary of Project: